nasserhaji/HistoricalBookCovers/README.md

 main();
 ```
-In this example, we're using the getBookInfo function to retrieve the book information for an existing NFT with token ID 1.
+In this example, we're using the `getBookInfo` function to retrieve the book information for an existing NFT with token ID 1.
 The function returns a BookInfo struct, which we're logging to the console.

 ## Setting up a connection to a Web3 Contract

-1. Install the required dependencies: @openzeppelin/contracts and a Web3 provider such as web3.js.
+1. Install the required dependencies: `@openzeppelin/contracts` and a Web3 provider such as `web3.js`.
 2. Connect to the Ethereum network using the Web3 provider:
 ```javascript
 const Web3 = require("web3");
 const web3 = new Web3("https://mainnet.infura.io/v3/<INFURA-PROJECT-ID>");
 ```
-Replace <INFURA-PROJECT-ID> with Infura project ID.
+Replace `<INFURA-PROJECT-ID>` with Infura project ID.
-3. Load the contract ABI and address:
+3. Load the contract `ABI` and address:
 ```javascript
 const contractABI = <ABI-JSON>; // Replace <ABI-JSON> with the ABI JSON of the contract const contractAddress = "<CONTRACT-ADDRESS>"; // Replace <CONTRACT-ADDRESS> with the address of the deployed contract